johan--/ruby_tutorial_projects/sample_app/README.md

 * Write an integration test for all the layout links, including the proper behavior for logged-in and non-logged-in users.
 Hint: Add to the test in Listing 5.25 using the log_in_as helper.
-* By issuing a PATCH request directly to the update method as shown in Listing 9.59, verify that the admin attribute isn’t editable through the web.
-To be sure your test is covering the right thing, your first step should be to add admin to the list of permitted parameters in user_params so that the initial test is red.
 * Remove the duplicated form code by refactoring the new.html.erb and edit.html.erb views to use the partial in Listing 9.60.
 Note that you will have to pass the form variable f explicitly as a local variable, as shown in